remarcmij/using-apis-qa-wk1/5-promises-microtasks/README.md

   Note also that there is no microtask#6 in this example, because `.then()` is not called on promise#6.

 Figure 1 below may help to illustrate the relationship between promises, the event loop, and microtasks in this example.
-It was adapted to include microtask from the original image in the [MDN Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) documentation.
+It was adapted to include microtasks from the original image in the [MDN Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) documentation.

 ![event loop](../assets/promise.png)
 <br><small>Figure 1: Promises, Event Loop and Microtasks</small>